Sup2point0/Sup2point0/README.md

 ---

-sup, I’m Sup o/
+sup o/

-Damn, there’s so much I want to include here that I don’t know what to put here.
+Damn, there’s so much I want to have here that I don’t even know what to include.

 Um, carrots are cool.
-Also light mode is awesome.
+And light mode is awesome.

-If you feel like delving into my universe, head to my super-repo [*Assort*](https://github.com/Sup2point0/Assort) or its [site](https://sup2point0.github.io/Assort)!
-Who knows, by the time you finish all of it perhaps I’ll have added twice as many files! (not really)
+If you feel like delving into my universe, head to my super-repo mega-wiki [*Assort*](https://github.com/Sup2point0/Assort) or its [site](https://sup2point0.github.io/Assort)!
+Who knows, by the time you finish all of it perhaps I’ll have added twice as many files... (not really)

-I’ve had my fair share of catastrophic merge conflicts (and even merge-commit-less merge conflicts, would you believe it), tho I’m sure there’s ever more to come.
-Also don’t worry about my mildly ridiculous commit count, I have a lot of repos and often make micro-commits when on the go :v
+I’ve had my fair share of catastrophic merge conflicts (and merge-commit-less merge conflicts, would you believe it), tho I’m sure there’s ever more to come.
+Also don’t worry about my mildly ridiculous commit count, I have a lot of repos and often make micro-commits on the go :v

 Anyway, I’ve hit my self-imposed character limit, so...
 I’ll leave you to explore ;)